 (a) The Series A Preferred Stock and the Series B Preferred Stock were not included in the calculation of diluted earnings per share because conversion of these shares would be antidilutive.

-On July 13, 1999, Enron announced a two-for-one common stock split effective August 13, 1999, to shareholders of record July 23, 1999.
-All share and per share amounts have been restated to reflect the stock split, and appropriate adjustments have been made in market prices of stock, conversion ratios of shares of convertible preferred stock and exercise price and number of shares subject to stock options.
-Effective with the stock split, the annual cash dividend rate on the common stock is $0.50 per share.

 Forward Contracts and Options.
-At December 31, 2000, Enron had forward contracts to purchase million shares of Enron Corp. common stock, including approximately 12 million shares with JEDI, at an average price of $ per share.
+At December 31, 2000, Enron had derivative instruments on 54.8 million shares of Enron Corp. common stock, including approximately 12 million shares with JEDI and 22.5 million with related parties (see Note 16), at an average price of $67.92 per share.
 Enron may purchase the shares pursuant to the forward contracts with cash or an equivalent value of Enron common stock until April 2001.
 Shares potentially deliverable to the counterparty under the contracts are assumed to be outstanding in calculating diluted earnings per share unless they are antidilutive.
 At December 31, 2000, Enron also had outstanding non-employee options to purchase 6.4 million shares of Enron common stock at an exercise price of $19.59 per share.

 Stock Option Plans.
 Enron applies Accounting Principles Board (APB) Opinion 25 and related interpretations in accounting for its stock option plans.
 In accordance with APB Opinion 25, no compensation expense has been recognized for the fixed stock option plans.
-Compensation expense charged against income for the restricted stock plan for 2000, 1999 and 1998 was $ million, $131 million and $58 million, respectively.
-Had compensation cost for Enron’s stock option compensation plans been determined based on the fair value at the grant dates for awards under those plans, Enron’s net income and earnings per share would have been $ million ($ per share basic, $ per share diluted) in 2000, $827 million ($1.08 per share basic, $1.01 per share diluted) in 1999 and $674 million ($1.02 per share basic, $0.97 per share diluted) in 1998.
+Compensation expense charged against income for the restricted stock plan for 2000, 1999 and 1998 was $220 million, $131 million and $58 million, respectively.
+Had compensation cost for Enron’s stock option compensation plans been determined based on the fair value at the grant dates for awards under those plans, Enron’s net income and earnings per share would have been $855 million ($1.05 per share basic, $0.97 per share diluted) in 2000, $827 million ($1.08 per share basic, $1.01 per share diluted) in 1999 and $674 million ($1.02 per share basic, $0.97 per share diluted) in 1998.